A guide to the classic and quintessential spots in the Berkshires.

 “This market is on Fridays, which is good when you’re planning for a weekend.
-The Shakespeare and Company campus is beautiful during the day.
 There are a lot of people from the northern part of Columbia County and farmers from the Pittsfield area.” - Chef Scott Cole of Monterey General Store

 70 Kemble Street, Lenox, MA 01240